Jeff-Russ/ror-guides/rails-database.md

 Methods in Ruby are also objects.
 Let's take the Ruby class `String` which has a method called `upcase` as an example.
-Objects created from any class have a method called `method` that takes a :symbol version of a method name as an arugument
+Objects created from any class have a method called `method` that takes a :symbol version of a method name as an argument

 	> class_object = String.new
 	> method_object = class_object.method(:upcase)
 	> method_object.source_location # returns file location where String.new is defined!!!

-As you can see, the object version of a method has a method itselt called `.source_location` which show the file location where object method's method was defined!
+As you can see, the object version of a method has a method itself called `.source_location` which show the file location where object method's method was defined!
 We could have done the whole thing at once like this:

 	> String.new.method(:upcase).source_location
 	> String.method(:new).source_location